ThatGeoGuy/ENGO500/_posts/2014-04-05-working-with-a-breadboard-and-pi-cobbler.markdown

 title: Working with a Breadboard and Pi Cobbler
 author: Harshini Nanduri

-excerpt: This post is going to talk about how to work with a Breadboard and how to read the Pi Cobbler.
+excerpt: This post is going to be talking about how to work with a Breadboard and how to read the Pi Cobbler.
 ---
 #Working with a Breadboard
 <p class='blog-post-meta'>{{ page.date | date: "%Y-%m-%d" }} by {{ page.author }}</p>

-This post is going to talk about how to work with a Breadboard and how to read the Pi Cobbler.
+This post is going to be talking about how to work with a Breadboard and how to read the Pi Cobbler.

 ##Breadboard
 A breadboard is used to build and test circuits quickly before finalizing any circuit design.
 The Breadboard has many holes into which components like wires, resistors, pi cobblers can be inserted.